miyako/4d-presentation-2026-06-10/README.md

 → **Consider mining harder negatives** or reducing group size to 3–5 with only hard negatives.

-- Positives went down: not good
-- Learning rate is too aggressive: not good
-- Alpha-rank scaling is aggressive: not good
-- Fine-tuning the dense layer can destabilize the embedding geometry: not good
-- Dataset increaed to `20100`

 #### Round 6 (r16)

 ```